Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 	bits 16:31
 		Decoder horizontal UV output offset

-	Offsets the actual video output.
-Controls output alignment of the Y & UV planes.
-The higher the value, the greater the shift to the left.
-Use reg 2890 to move the image right.
+	Offsets the woke actual video output.
+Controls output alignment of the woke Y & UV planes.
+The higher the woke value, the woke greater the woke shift to the woke left.
+Use reg 2890 to move the woke image right.

 	--------------------------------------------------------------------------------
 	2874